wheelnext/wheelnext/docs/philosophy_and_design_space.md

 problems WheelNext is trying to solve, you will *still* not care when the solutions being proposed.
 In other words, to you, "if it ain't broke, it ain't gonna be fixed".

+### Favor backward compatible changes whenever possible

+The Python packaging ecosystem is complex and used in many different ways.
+It is preferred to not modify tools in a way that would either break the function of a previous version of the installers (not yet supporting feature X) or to modify the meaning or behavior of a given flag or usecase.

+### Be intentful and explicit on what is being broken and why

+Some changes or evolutions require non-backward compatible changes to be implemented.
+In these cases, it is important to be explicit on what behavior(s) or functionality(ies) needs to be modified in a non backward compatible way, why it's important, what is to gain and why it's considered the best approach.

+### Complexity in the tooling rather than user experience

+We thrive to design a simple and efficient user experience.
+As often as possible, we aim to hide any complexity into the tooling ecosystem itself and offer the most streamline user experience possible.
+This means we care about the full end-to-end user experience from the packaging step to the end-user installation of a given package.

 ### Don't focus on a single tool or service

 Despite the overwhelming popularity of `pip` and `PyPI`, these aren't the only games in town.
 For